Split keyboards

 CentralDeviceDriver

-implementor- A slice containing peripheral addresses to connect to
+implementor- An array of peripheral addresses to connect to

 For peripheral devices, it will need to return: